-- The Company will, up to and including the Final Discharge Date, procure that Net Debt shall not exceed: (a) at any time, 55% of the Portfolio Value; and (b) 50% of the Portfolio Value for a period of more than six (6) months. - The Company will: - (a) up to and including the Final Security Discharge Date, not pay any dividend unless the Net Assets of the Company are higher than €400,000,000 and provided that any such dividend shall be payable only out of available profits on the basis of audited financial statements of the Company prepared in accordance with IFRS; - (b) up to and including the Final Discharge Date, not, and will not permit any Subsidiary (excluding any listed Entity) (the "Restricted Subsidiaries") to, directly or indirectly, create or permit to exist or become effective any consensual and encumbrance or restriction on the ability of any of the Restricted Subsidiaries to (a) make or pay dividends or any other distributions on its share capital to the Company or any of the Company's other Restricted Subsidiaries or grant to the Company or any of the Company's Restricted Subsidiaries any other interest or participation in itself; or (b) pay any indebtness owed to the Company or any of the Company's other Restricted Subsidiaries; or - (c) make loans or advances to the Company or any of the Company's other Restricted Subsidiaries; or - (d) transfer any of its properties or assets to the Company or any of the Company's other Restricted Subsidiaries. - up to and including the Final Discharge Date, the Company undertakes that, on each Reporting Date, the Interest Coverage Ratio will be at least 1.86.
+- The Company will: - (a) up to and including the Final Discharge Date, not, and will not permit any Subsidiary (excluding any listed Entity) (the "Restricted Subsidiaries") to, directly or indirectly, create or permit to exist or become effective any consensual and encumbrance or restriction on the ability of any of the Restricted Subsidiaries to (a) make or pay dividends or any other distributions on its share capital to the Company or any of the Company's other Restricted Subsidiaries or grant to the Company or any of the Company's Restricted Subsidiaries any other interest or participation in itself; or (b) pay any indebtness owed to the Company or any of the Company's other Restricted Subsidiaries; or - (b) make loans or advances to the Company or any of the Company's other Restricted Subsidiaries; or - (c) transfer any of its properties or assets to the Company or any of the Company's other Restricted Subsidiaries. - up to and including the Final Discharge Date, the Company undertakes that, on each Reporting Date, the Interest Coverage Ratio will be at least 1.5.